HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/dam_access_control.md

 ![DAM Collection without permission with ACL traversal enabled￼￼](../../../../images/dam_nested_collection_visible_acl_traversal_enabled.png)

 When an Administrator clears the **Inherit access from parent collection** checkbox, user and editor permissions are blocked for the collection and items within that collection.
 If the **Inherit access from parent collection** checkbox is selected, user and editor permissions for the collection are granted.

-Below API endpoint is used to achieve the role block.

 !!! note
     You can use the [Update Resource Config API](https://opensource.hcltechsw.com/experience-api-documentation/ring-api/#operation/accessUpdateResourceConfig) to set or remove permissions for the collections.
 The default mode for the endpoint is set to update.